Vaginal Hysterectomy for Prolapse

 - Urinary retention.
 In the first few days after surgery, difficulty passing urine can occur in up to 10-15% of cases.
 You may need to have a catheter for a few days after surgery until you are able to easily pass urine.

 You should be able to drive and be fit enough for light activities such as short walks within a few weeks of surgery.
-We advise you to avoid heavy lifting and sport for at least 6 weeks to allow the wounds to heal.
+You are advised to avoid heavy lifting and sport for at least 6 weeks to allow the wounds to heal.
 It is usually advisable to plan to take 2 to 6 weeks off work, depending on the type of surgery you have had and the type of work you do.
 Sexual activity can usually be safely resumed after 6 weeks.